KelvinLamHK/Past-Project/README.md

 # Past-Project
-It is a repository that includes my past projects related to IT.
+It is a repository that includes my past interesting projects.

 (1) Project \
 Course: Problem Solving by Programming \